Fundamentals of Perpetual Futures: Introduction

-We derive no-arbitrage prices for perpetual futures in frictionless markets, and derive no-arbitrage bounds for markets with trading costs.
+We derive no-arbitrage prices for perpetual futures in frictionless markets and derive no-arbitrage bounds in markets with trading costs.
 The theoretical perpetual futures price is proportional to the spot price of the underlying, with a constant of proportionality that increases in the ratio of the interest rate to a constant that determines the intensity of the funding rate.
-The interest rate captures the cost of borrowing cash to finance holding the underlying, while the funding rate captures the benefit of holding the futures.
+The interest rate captures the cost of borrowing cash to finance holding the underlying, while the funding rate intensity captures the benefit of shorting the futures.
 Thus, intuitively, the future-spot spread is larger when the cash borrowing interest rate is large relative to the funding rate.

-Our derivation relies on a weaker notion of arbitrage that we call random-maturity arbitrage.
+Our derivation relies on a weaker notion of arbitrage that we call \emph{random-maturity arbitrage}.
 As its name suggests, unlike traditional riskless arbitrage, we allow the strategy's time-to-maturity to be random.
 At first glance, one might object that such prices are not truly based on riskless arbitrage.
 Note, however, that riskless no-arbitrage pricing is usually just a useful fiction \citep{pedersen2019efficiently}.
-For example, in real world futures markets, arbitrageurs must maintain a margin account during the entire period in which the arbitrage trade is open.
+For example, in real-world futures markets, arbitrageurs must maintain a margin account during the entire period in which the arbitrage trade is open.
 Temporary worsening of apparent arbitrage opportunities can lead to liquidations and losses.
-As the saying goes, the arbitrageur must remain liquid longer than the market stays irrational.
-Thus, even what theoretically appear to be riskless arbitrage opportunities may be quite risky.
+As the saying goes, an arbitrageur must remain liquid longer than the market stays irrational.
+Thus, even arbitrage opportunities that appear to be riskless in theory, may be risky in practice.

 Our no-arbitrage prices provide a useful benchmark for perpetual futures and simultaneously prescribe a strategy to exploit divergence from these fundamental values.
 Motivated by the theoretical understanding, we study the empirical deviations of the perpetual futures price from the spot.
 We find that the mean deviation from our benchmark is modest and statistically insignificant, which suggests that it is a useful benchmark for futures prices.